 Frøyland og Orstad Church is a modern church built in 2006-2008.
 The concrete and wooden structure has a pared-down style, designed as an extension of the surrounding environment.
 The church establishes a model of accessibility for people with disabilities.

-The new synagogue was built between 1998 and 2001 on the site of the former Gottfried Semper synagogue, which stood there from 1840 until the pogroms of November 1938.
-It is the first newly built synagogue in Germany since the end of the Second World War.
+The new synagogue was built between 1998 and 2001 on the site of the former Semper synagogue in neo-Moorish style, which stood there from 1840 until it was destroyed in the pogroms of November 1938.
+The new building, designed by the architectural firm Wandel Lorch, is the first synagogue to have been built in the former East Germany (GDR) since the Second World War.

 The jubilee church was consecrated in 2001 by Pope John Paul II.
 The white cement church was designed by architect Richard Meier who was inspired by the shape of a boat with three sails.